 Cllr Leddin is active within his community where he regularly meets local resident associations, sporting clubs and community organisations to listen and discuss issues that affect them.
 He also holds weekly clinics throughout his electoral area.

-Joe is chairman of the operational committee that established the hugely successful Great Limerick Run that attracts thousands of runners, joggers and walkers into the City on the Sunday of the May bank holiday weekend.
+Joe is former chairman of the operational committee that established the hugely successful Great Limerick Run that attracts thousands of runners, joggers and walkers into the City on the Sunday of the May bank holiday weekend.

 If you would like to join the team or contribute ideas or suggestions to make Limerick a better place that we can all be proud of then please get in touch.